open-edge-insights/eii-zmq-broker/README.md

 > **NOTE:* This example configuration is stored in, "examples/tcp_backend_example.json",
 > and can be used with the, "examples/configs/tcp_subscriber_with_security.json",
-> EIS Message Bus configuration file.
+> EII Message Bus configuration file.

 All of the keys above have the same purpose and meaning as for the frontend configuration.
 Except, there is one key difference; instead of the empty string key, the backend configuration has the `zmq_tcp_publish` key.
-This is because the broker adopts the same configuration definitions as the EIS Message Bus ZeroMQ protocol plugin.
+This is because the broker adopts the same configuration definitions as the EII Message Bus ZeroMQ protocol plugin.
 The ZeroMQ protocol plugin uses the `zmq_tcp_publish` key for setting the TCP (host, port) combinations for all publishers under a single message bus context.
 The broker uses the same configuration to keep it